TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 RANDOMSEED [integer]
    Followed by an integer value, sets the initial seed value for the random number generator used by Tinker.
 Setting RANDOMSEED to the same value as an earlier run will allow exact reproduction of the earlier calculation.
 (Note that this will not hold across different machine types.)
 RANDOMSEED should be set to a positive integer less than about 2 billion.
 In the absence of the RANDOMSEED keyword the seed is chosen "randomly" based upon the number of seconds that have elapsed in the current decade.

+.. index:: RATTLE-EPS
+.. _KEY-RATTLE-EPS:

+RATTLE-EPS [real]
+   Sets the convergence tolerance used to enforce holonomic distance constraints with the SHAKE and RATTLE algorithms.
+Smaller positive values apply a tighter constraint tolerance but may require additional iterations.

 REACTIONFIELD [2 reals & 1 integer]
    Provides parameters needed for the reaction field potential energy calculation.
 The two real modifiers give the radius of the dielectric cavity and the ratio of the bulk dielectric outside the cavity to that inside the cavity.
 The integer modifier gives the number of terms in the reaction field summation to be used.
 In the absence of the REACTIONFIELD keyword the default values are a cavity of radius 1000000 Ang, a dielectric ratio of 80 and use of only the first term of the reaction field summation.